SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/README.md

 - If you selected option 1 (Spring Boot) in step 4, the following endpoints are also available to test:

   * `https://approuter-<ID>.<LANDSCAPE_APPS_DOMAIN>/products/productsByParam?name=Notebook Basic 15` - GET request that provides list of products filtered by name.
-  * `https://product-list-<ID>.<LANDSCAPE_APPS_DOMAIN>/actuator/health` - GET request that is not secured and provides the information whether the product-list app is up and running.
+  * `https://product-list-<ID>.<LANDSCAPE_APPS_DOMAIN>/actuator/health` - GET request that is not secured and can be directly accessed.
+It provides the information whether the product-list app is up and running.

 - You can have a look into the logs with:
     ```